top of page

 Full trail length: 22 km with about 700 m ascent

-Jerte Valley with a view of Sierra de Béjar
+Jerte Valley with the Sierra de Béjar in the background

 We waited as long as we could in the area to catch as much blossom as possible.
 I followed the relevant website every day.
 The weather worked a bit against us, and there was about a one-week delay in full bloom.